Studying Pre-Med in The 1960s

-During the second semester and summer session of 1966, I enrolled in three more chemistry classes, philosophy, economics, and German classes.
-By the end of the summer of 1966 I had met all of the course requirements for getting a Bachelor's of Science with a major in chemistry, but I was rejected by all of the medical schools I had applied to.
+During the second semester and summer session of 1966, I enrolled in an advanced inorganic chemistry class, philosophy, economics, and German classes.
+By the end of the summer of 1966, I had met all of the course requirements for getting a Bachelor's of Science with a major in chemistry, but I was rejected by all of the medical schools I had applied to.
 The best I could do was get on the waiting list of Loyola University.
 I gave this up when I went for graduate work in chemistry.

 Why Wasn't I Accepted into Medical School?

 It took me a long time to come to grips with why I couldn't make it into medical school.
 After having grown in wisdom and looking back on this pre-med journey, I have concluded I didn't get into med school for the following reasons:

 1. I Wasn't Smart Enough and Didn't Have the Aptitude to Be a Doctor